panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 ### 11.1 *array.pop()* method

-`array.pop()` method removes the last item from an array, then returns it.
+`array.pop()` method removes the last item from an array, then returns that item.

 For example, let's remove the last element of `colors` array: